 - Bring someone with you to your appointment if doing so will help you feel more comfortable.

 - If you don’t understand something related to your condition or treatment, ask your doctor to explain it to you.

 Remember, your doctor and other healthcare professionals are available to help you.
 And they want you to get the best care possible.
 So don’t be afraid to ask questions or offer feedback on your treatment.

 Don’t take more Zomig than your doctor prescribes.
 Taking more than this can lead to serious side effects.
 If you take too much Zomig, your doctor may closely monitor you for signs and symptoms of overdose.

 What to do in case you take too much Zomig

 Call your doctor if you think you’ve taken too much Zomig.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers or use its online resource.
 But if you have severe symptoms, immediately call 911 or your local emergency number.
 Or go to the nearest emergency room.